data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 ![treeMap2](https://github.com/ktango/course-2016-fal-proj/blob/master/ktan_ngurung_yazhang_emilyh23/treemap_zoomed.jpg)

 The sizes of each zip code section are determined by zip code area size and the gradient color of each section is determined by population density.
-This means that the darker a section is, the more densely populated that zip code is.
-In this view, we display the median household income for each zip code in the users’ results to provide a better idea for their target audience.
+In this view, we display the median household income for each zip code to provide a better idea for their target audience.